 Use the included bracket on the Phoenix pendant to screw it to the gyprock ceiling (also known as plasterboard) using suitable screws.
 You will need to supply your own screws to suit your ceiling.
 It’s best to use gyprock screws unless you are screwing into wooden battens then a normal wood screw will be fine.

 Pull through your electrical wiring and terminate into the Philips Hue Phoenix terminal block.
 Depending on where you live the color of the cables may mean something different.

 - Red, Brown usually indicate the positive cable.

 - Black, Blue usually indicate negative cable.

-- Green, yellow usually indicate earth.
+- Green, yellow usually indicates earth.

 Once the cable is terminated you can then go ahead and add in the defuser, and set the length of the drop.
 Double check your connections and turn on the power.
-If connecting to a Philips hue Bridge go ahead and add in your extra lamp by following these instructions.
+If connecting to a Philips Hue Bridge go ahead and add in your extra lamp by following these instructions.